 The Best Camping Spots in Ontario

-With summer fast approaching, it’s time to start planning weekend getaways and family vacations.
+With summer fast approaching, it’s time to start reading posts on campingfunzone.com to backpack and start planning weekend getaways.
 There is no better way to escape from a hot and busy city life than to head to one of the many brilliant camping spots that Ontario has to offer.

 Killarney Provincial Park